Skip to content

 Priority-Based Eviction

-When a new activity goes ONGOING and the user already has 5 live activities, the server automatically ends the lowest-priority one.
+When a new activity goes ongoing and the user already has 5 live activities, the server automatically ends the lowest-priority one.
 Eviction order: lowest priority value first, then oldest updated_at.

 Priority is an integer from 0 to 10 (0 = lowest, 10 = highest).